FistOfHit/SixRackUnits/newsletters/2025/august/august.md

 ### Intel: Clearwater Forest CPU

-Earlier this year [we reported](https://sixrackunits.substack.com/i/169948586/the-surprising-mystery-of-diamond-rapids-leaked-tdp) on leaks regarding Intel's upcoming Diamond Rapids CPU, their "P-core" only CPU aimed at high performance AI/HPC clusters.
+Earlier this year [we reported](https://sixrackunits.substack.com/i/169948586/the-surprising-mystery-of-diamond-rapids-leaked-tdp) on leaks regarding Intel's upcoming Diamond Rapids CPU, their "P-core" only processor aimed at high performance AI/HPC clusters.
 The counterpart to the "rapids" series of CPU is the "forest" series, aimed at more scalable and less intensive workloads like virtualisation, hosting, databases and so on.
 For their upcoming Clearwater Forest CPU, Intel decided to go with an official reveal.

 The below image summarises the specs for a dual-socket setup, so halve the quantities (except the UPI) for a single-socket setup.
 Though knowing the target market of these CPUs, a single-socket setup may be unlikely, as virtualisation and web/app hosting servers are supposed to be as core-dense and energy efficient as possible.